saliktariq/Database-access-using-PHP-MYSQL/tma/readme.txt

 This file contains all the functions that help to make the code precise.

-PAGE_TOP.PHP: This file updates the title, heading and description of the page along with information with regard to the number of records in the database.
+PAGE_TOP.PHP: This file updates the page header along with total songs and active artist information.

 SQL_QUERIES.PHP: This file contains variables containing the SQL queries used in the application.
 Any changes to the queries must be done here.